Craving freshly baked treats with sweet and savoury goodness? We found the best bakeries in Singapore for pastries, pies and all things in between.

 Starter Lab, 721 Havelock Road, Singapore 169645

 Artisan baker Nick Chua was trained in Hanover and took it on himself to master the art of bread.
 It has definitely paid off though, they have amazing bread here.
 Our personal fave is the ‘Rusti’ loaf, which is sprinkled with seeds and always gets gobbled up the same day.
-The bakery also does great chocolate pastries for the kids and excellent baguettes.
+The bakery also does excellent baguettes and 100% German rye bread.
+Yum!

 Adopting age-old bread-making techniques, the bakes and goods of Bread & Hearth yield a real distinct flavour.
 Besides good focaccias and ciabattas, it’s also a good place to have a good and hearty breakfast.
 Tuna sandwiches, quiches, and avocado and bacon eggs benedict – you’re pretty set for the weekend.